St. Raymond of Penyafort

 After a brief stint as the Archbishop of Tarranoga, an assignment he disliked by his own admission, he was elected by his fellow Dominicans to champion the entire order.
-Upon thoroughly revamping the hierarchy of the order's entire organizational structure, Raymond resigned at the age of 65, seemingly in the twilight of his life.
-But as fate and God's will would have it, Raymond lived an additional 35 extraordinary years, years spent in the vehement opposition of heresy and diligently working on behalf of the Moors' conversion.
+Upon thoroughly revamping the hierarchy of the order's organizational structure, Raymond resigned at the age of 65, seemingly in the twilight of his life.
+But as fate and God's will would have it, Raymond lived an additional 35 extraordinary years, years that were spent in the vehement opposition of heresy while diligently working on behalf of the Moors' conversion.

 Like many greats, he inspired future difference-makers such as St Thomas Aquinas to write the “Summa Contra Gentiles”, written specifically for the conversion of non-Catholics.
 Legend has it that over 10,000 Muslims converted to Catholicism as a result of St. Raymond’s tireless evangelistic witness.